-Paragraph 4 of the general section of the programme part of the student charter, including the education and examination regulations of the master's programmes of the Faculty of Science & Technology (hereinafter the general section of the EER), defines the testing procedures.
-For the rules of the Examination Board the following terms from Art.
+Paragraph 4 of the general section of the programme part of the student charter, including the education and examination regulations for the master's programmes Advanced Technology, Biomedical Engineering, Health Sciences, Chemical Science & Engineering, Technical Medicine, Applied Physics (hereinafter the general section of the EER), defines the testing procedures.
+For the rules of the Examination Board the following definitions from Art.
 1.2 in the general section of the EER apply: